-- In the Object Tree, under Results. - In the Workspace as colored vectors.
+- In the Object Tree, under Results.

+- In the Workspace as colored vectors.

+- In the Results Panel as data tables.

+- In the 2D Plot dialog as graphs over time.

 19.1.
 Results in the Object Tree

 After running a simulation, results data is added to the Object Tree for viewing and analysis.
 All output data is available for viewing as text output data.